jthorton/double-exp-vdw/inputs-and-results/benchmarks/qm-benchmarks/README.md

  01-processed-qm.sdf.tar.gz - SDF file of the QM optimized final geometries for the corresponding records in the json file.
  01-setup.py - Script to download and process the QM from QCArchive using `openff-qcsubmit`.
  02-a-chunk-qm.py - Script to split the SDF file containing QM geometries into chunks for parallel MM optimizations.
- 02-chunks.tar.gz - Compressed directory that contains the QM chunk files created.
+ 02-b-minimize.py - Script to perform the MM minimizations with the QM geometry as as starting point 02-chunks.tar.gz - Compressed directory that contains the QM chunk files created.
  02-outputs.tar.gz - Compressed directory that contains the MM optimizations of forcefields mentioned in `03-force-fields.json` file.
  03-a-compute-metrics.py - Script to compute the metrics RMSD/TFD/ddE using the QM and MM optimized final geometries.